 CLAES OLDENBURG & COOSJE VAN BRUGGEN

-185 x 42 1/2 x 34 1/4 inches (469.9 x 108 x 87 cm)
+Plantoir, Red (Mid-Scale), 2001-2021, Painted cast aluminum and stainless steel, and polyurethane foam, 185 x 42 1/2 x 34 1/4 in (469.9 x 108 x 87 cm)

 Brookfield Properties and WatermanClark, in conjunction with Paula Cooper Gallery, are thrilled to present Claes Oldenburg & Coosje van Bruggen at Lever House.
 The first significant presentation of the artists’ work since Oldenburg’s death in 2022, the exhibition will feature important and career-spanning artworks installed throughout the landmark building and its outdoor spaces.
-The exhibition will be free and open to the public from November 18, 2024, through Fall 2025.
+The exhibition will be free and open to the public from November 18, 2024, through November 30, 2025.

 The works on view will include two of the giant works for which Oldenburg and van Bruggen were so widely known, installed on the outdoor plazas and highly visible from Park Avenue, as well as plaster sculptures first shown in the East Village in 1961, iconic fabric “soft” sculptures from the 1960s and 1970s, and drawings for proposed colossal monuments (such as a Good Humor bar to replace the Pan Am Building).